ArguedJoker/sfia2/README.md

 ## Git

 Git is a distributed Version Control System where developers can put their code into repositories.
 Github holds these repositories.
+It works very well with jenkins for the project when getting webhooks to save me time from running a build.

 For more information: https://git-scm.com/